Logotipo

 The key difference?
 You control every aspect of how that virtual number works.
 You can set spending limits, choose which merchants can use it, and even set expiration dates as short as one day.
 Your physical card can’t do any of this.

-The technical architecture is brilliant.
+The technical architecture is straightforward.
 Virtual cards use tokenization technology, which means the merchant never sees your real account details.
 Instead, they get a token that represents your payment method but can’t be used to access your actual account information.

 Why Can Virtual Cards Set Custom Spending Limits?